Jim-JustCoding/filesize-sorter-python/README.md

 # File Sorter

-This Python program sorts all the files in a given directory by **ascending file size.**
+This Python program sorts all the files in a given directory by either **ascending file size** or **descending order.**

+The program will sort all the files in ascending order by default.
+You may enter `descending`, or `d` when prompted to sort in descending order.

 You may optionally enter in an extension with the `--extension` argument to only show files with the given extension.